List of Lucchese crime family mobsters: Joseph R. Perna

-Joseph R. "Big Joe" Perna is the current acting captain of the New Jersey faction for George Zappola.
+Joseph R. "Big Joe" Perna is the current captain of the New Jersey faction.
+He served as acting capo of the crew under George Zappola.
 His father Michael J. Perna was a powerful member of the New Jersey faction before his death.
 On November 10, 2007, Perna was inducted in the Lucchese family along with his cousin John Perna inside of the Toms River home of his cousin Joseph M. Perna.
+On April 11, 2025, Perna along with 38 other members and associates of the Lucchese crime family New Jersey faction, were charged with racketeering, gambling offenses, money laundering, and other crimes.
+Those charged along Perna included Lucchese ruling panel member George "Georgie Neck" Zappola, soldier John G. Perna, associate Wayne D. Cross among other associates which included a New Jersey Politician Prospect Park councilman Anand Shah.